simonsabrina/BSFacceptabilityMadagascar/README.md

-# BSFacceptabilityMadagascar
+# Community Acceptance of Black Soldier Fly (BSF) Larvae-Based Products in Rural South-East Madagascar

-Dataset: Community Acceptance of Black Soldier Fly (BSF) Larvae-Based Products in Rural South-East Madagascar
+This pioneering study provides novel and critical insights into the human acceptability of Black Soldier Fly (BSF) larvae as a food source in Madagascar.
+As the country moves toward formalizing its regulatory framework for insect-based foods, our research offers timely, evidence-based contributions to both science and policy.
+By assessing the sensory, cultural, and psychological acceptance of BSF-derived products, we highlight strong community receptiveness, particularly to processed forms, laying a solid foundation for integrating BSF into local diets.